MichalonCarpino/Tools_Legal_Utilisation/Tools_Legal_Utilisation/shodan/Shodan.md

-Grâce à ceci nous pouvons avoir accès à des données de manière légale:
+Thanks to this we can have access to data in a legal way:

 ![image](https://github.com/MichalonCarpino/Tools_Legal_Utilisation/blob/main/Tools_Legal_Utilisation/images/SHO1.PNG)

---> La localisation : ville, pays
+--> Location: city, country
---> Environnement Os
+--> Environment Os
 --> Hostname
---> Les Services
+--> Services
---> Les ports ouverts
+--> Open ports
---> Organisation
+--> Organization

-Shodan permet aussi de pouvoir générer des rapports extrêmement détaillés, contenant des graphs et des statistiques très intéressantes.
+Shodan also allows you to generate extremely detailed reports reports, containing graphs and very interesting statistics.
-Vous pouvez générer des rapports relatifs à une recherche (des filtres) en appuyant sur le bouton "Create Report"
+You can generate reports related to a search (filters) by pressing the "Create Report" button